Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Conclusions

-\qquad Third, we showed that a simple interaction regressor $tQ$ where $t$ is time and $Q$ is the treatment qualification dummy allows testing for the critical DD, RR or ROR identification condition, called `parallel trends'.
-Namely, with $\beta _{q\tau }$ being the slope of $tQ$, if $\beta _{q\tau }=0 $, then the identification condition holds.
-Instead of testing for the condition, however, simply using $tQ$ as a regressor relaxes the identification condition in using DD, RR or ROR.
-Although this idea does not originate from this paper, we amply demonstrated its usefulness.
+\qquad Third, a simple interaction regressor $tQ$\ where $t$\ denotes time allows testing for the critical DD, RR and ROR identification conditions (for DD, the condition is called `parallel trends').
+Namely, with $\beta _{q\tau }$ being the slope of $tQ$, if $\beta _{q\tau }=0$, then the identification conditions hold.
+Viewed differently, instead of testing for the conditions, using $tQ$ as an extra regressor relaxes the identification conditions for DD, RR and ROR.

-\qquad Our simulation and empirical studies revealed the importance of using RR or ROR instead of DD for LDV's.
-Our empirical study using as many as 12 outcome variables of various forms showed that RR and ROR give much different findings from DD.
-Also, using $\beta _{q\tau }tQ$ made big differences in empirical findings, compared with imposing the restriction $ \beta _{q\tau }=0$, i.e., imposing the parallel trend assumption unnecessarily.
+\qquad Our empirical study, as well as the simulation study in the appendix, revealed the importance of using RR or ROR instead of DD for LDV's.
+The empirical study using as many as 12 outcome variables showed that RR and ROR give much different findings from DD.
+Also, using $\beta _{q\tau }tQ$ made big differences in empirical findings, compared with imposing the parallel-trend-type restriction $\beta _{q\tau }=0$ unnecessarily.